Here you can find a step-by-step guide to set up the contextual e-commerce and start selling spare parts and consumables in the DPS.

 In the template of the newly created tab, place the Catalog widget.

-In this way, customerās users will access the Catalog of spare parts and consumables directly from the machine view, without the need to select the right product model.(OPTIONAL) Enter the Properties / Location page, and verify that the following custom properties are defined: city, zipCode, address, streetNumber, phoneNumber.
-In the DPS, when an order is created, the location detail automatically includes, other than the location name and country, also all the above custom properties if defined.
+In this way, customers will access the Catalog of spare parts and consumables directly from the machine view, without the need to select the right product model.(OPTIONAL) Enter the Properties / Location page, and verify that the following custom properties are defined: city, zipCode, address, streetNumber, phoneNumber.

-For each User Type, that will have access to the Store page, you must also configure User Permissions to enable the right functionalities according to what do you want to sell and who can buy products.
+In the DPS, when an order is created, the location detail automatically includes, other than the location name and country, all the above custom properties if defined.For each User Type that will have access to the Store page, you must also configure User Permissions to enable the right functionalities according to what you want to sell and who can buy products.

-Navigate the DPS by using the customer view, you will find the Store page in the menu as a first level page, and the Catalog tab when entering the thing details view.
+Navigate the DPS by using the customer view, you will find the Store page in the menu as a first-level page, and the Catalog tab when entering the thing details view.

 User Permissions

-Each user accessing the DPS are associated with a User Type (e.g. Back-office Admin) which has a set of permissions defining what the user can see and do in the DPS.
-To improve the security (principle of least privilege), also the Store is subject to permissions, and by entering the User Types page, you will find a group of permissions named Store you can configure on each User Type.
+Each user accessing the DPS is associated with a User Type (e.g. Back-office Admin), which has a set of permissions defining what the user can see and do in the DPS.
+To improve the security (principle of least privilege), the Store is also subject to permissions, and by entering the User Types page, you will find a group of permissions named Store that you can configure on each User Type.
+Note that some permissions could be available only to certain user type categories (e.g. only Organizations and Partners can modify an order).

 PERMISSION | USER CATEGORY | DESCRIPTION |